KnowOneActual/beaubremer-blog/posts/Essential_Git part_2.md

 Bash command

-git revert ..
+'git revert ..'

 This will revert each commit one by one.
 You might be prompted for a commit message for each revert, or you might hit merge conflicts for each.
 You can add --no-edit to use the default message for each revert without opening the editor: git revert --no-edit <FIRST>..<LAST>
 Or --no-commit to stage all reverts as one single new commit, which is often cleaner: git revert --no-commit <FIRST>..<LAST> followed by a single git commit.

-Issue 4: You Need to Go Back to an Exact Past State, Not Just Undo Specific Commits
+- Issue 4: You Need to Go Back to an Exact Past State, Not Just Undo Specific Commits

 Sometimes, you don't just want to undo specific commits, but instead completely reset your branch to how it looked at a previous point in history, discarding everything that came after.
 This is where git reset --hard comes in.

 WARNING: git reset --hard rewrites history.
 If you've pushed these commits, using git reset --hard followed by git push --force will cause problems for collaborators who have the older history.
 Only use this if you are absolutely sure you are the sole contributor or can coordinate with your team.

-How to do it (use with extreme caution):
+ **How to do it (use with extreme caution): **

 Find the desired commit hash: Use git log to find the commit hash of the exact state you want your branch to be in.
 Reset locally:

 Bash command

-git reset --hard
+'git reset --hard'

 Force Push:

 Bash command

-Git push --force
+'Git push --force'

 Git revert is a powerful and safe way to manage your project's history.
 Understanding how to use it, especially for handling conflicts, will save you a lot of headaches in your development journey!